Man City v Dynamo Kiev Betting Odds Preview 15/03/16

 Although it’s going to be tough to get back into this draw for Dynamo Kiev, Man City’s lack of consistency throughout the season (a perfect example of this was beating Liverpool in the League Cup final only to be beaten 3-0 three days later by The Reds) means they still have a chance.
 Fernandinho also believes the game is not over and has warned his side that they must not go into this tie thinking it’s a formality, they have to finish them off and early on.

-If Man City start the game off as they did in the first leg with, Fernando pressing and dominating the midfield, allowing Toure time on the ball then we see why Pelegrini’s men can add to their three goal tally.
+If Manchester City’s start the game off as they did in the first leg against Kiev, with Fernando pressing and dominating the midfield, allowing Toure time on the ball then we see why Pelegrini’s men can add to their three goal tally.
 City will not want Kiev to get an early goal so expect to see some caution and strong possession from The Blues early on.

 It’s likely that Yaya Toure should be fit for the game following his calf injury but both Nasri and Delph are out of the match with hamstrings.